Chelsoconn/170/OSI_TCP_Protocols.md

    * Protocols are *systems of rules*.
 Network protocols are systems of rules governing the exchange or transmission of data over a network.

-   ​			- IP = Internet Protocol

-   1. a set of rules governing the exchange or transmission of data.
-   2. Groups of protocols work in a layered system.
+   1. Groups of protocols work in a layered system.
 Protocols at one layer provide services to the layer above.

-   3. Data is encapsulated into a Protocol Data Unit, creating separation between protocols operating at different layers.
+   2. Data is encapsulated into a Protocol Data Unit, creating separation between protocols operating at different layers.

-   4. The computers within a network may use vastly different software and hardware; however the use of protocols enables them to communicate with eachother regardless.
+   3. The computers within a network may use vastly different software and hardware; however the use of protocols enables them to communicate with eachother regardless.

-   5. ex/ Ethernet, HTTP, Wifi, Bluetooth, IP, DNS
+   4. ex/ Ethernet, HTTP, IP (Internet Protocol)
-   6.

 2. **What is the role of protocols?**

    In order for computers to exchange information, there must be a preexisting agreement as to how the information will be structured and how each side will send and recieve it.
 The main goal is to enable systems to communicate with each other.

+   Essentially, it allows connected devices to communicate with each other, regardless of any differences in their internal processes, structure or design.
+Network protocols are the reason you can easily communicate with people  all over the world, and thus play a critical role in modern digital  communications.

+   *If we didn't have protocols?*

+   Network protocols were created to allow computers to communicate in an  organized manner without any room for misinterpretation.
+Clients that do not follow the rules oftentimes are disconnected by the server, or vice versa, depending on what the protocol specifications state.

+   Without a common set of protocols that all machines connected to the Internet must follow, communication between devices couldn't happen.
+The various machines would be unable to understand one another or even send information in a meaningful way.

 3. **Why there are many different types of protocols?**

    * Different types of protocol are concerned with different aspects of network communication.
 It can be useful to think of these different protocols as operating at particular 'layers' of the network.

-   1. Different protocols weer developed to address different aspects of network communication ex communicating messages through talking TCP, UDP
+   1. Different protocols were developed to address different aspects of network communication ex/ HTTP,TCP/UDP, IP, Ethernet
-      - Syntactical- order of words
-      - Message transfer rules- who talks first
-   2. Different protocols were developed to address the same aspect of network communication, but in a way different way or for a specific use-case ex/ talking to friends vs teachers vs presenter HTTP
-      - Rules for hiearchical communication vs casual

    Different needs: